d12frosted/elpa-mirror/gnu/windresize-readme.txt

 This mode lets you edit the window configuration interactively just by using the keyboard.

-To use it, type M-x windresize; this puts Emacs in a state where the up/down and left/right arrow keys resize the window dimensions.
+To use it, type M-x windresize; this enters put Emacs in a state where the up/down and left/right arrow keys resize the window dimensions.
 To return Emacs to its ordinary state, type RET.